junebloom/practical/README.md

 My goal in making Practical is to create a little tool that is useful to me personally, respects privacy and data ownership, makes good use of the modern web platform, and which teaches me some new things.

-For example, I had a lot of fun learning React hooks.
-Hooks fit in so nicely with the concepts that React is built on, and I find the framework more pleasant to use thanks to their improvements over class components.

 ### Technologies

 - [React](https://github.com/facebook/react) - for UI